 Her jewelry collections come from the fascination in her youth by the geometry of lines, shapes, angles and numbers.
 Jewelry proved the perfect mode of expression for Seohee Koh’s unique aesthetic vision.
 A math major in her native Korea, she studied arts at Gould Academy in Maine, USA and took her first jewelry course.
 From there she went on to Rhode Island School of Design, where a jewelry studio visit proved life-changing.

-S/H KOH Jewelry draws largely from timeless principles of geometry and of 20th century modern art and architecture, integrating them with simple, harmonious elegance that is ultimately timeless.
+S/H KOH fine Jewelry draws largely from timeless principles of geometry and of 20th century modern art and architecture, integrating them with simple, harmonious elegance that is ultimately timeless.

 The harmony of geometry is evident everywhere and directly informs the creative vision.
 S/H KOH endeavors to express this essential beauty in the jewelry, formulating new ideas for designs that are as elegant as they are inspired.